 One persistent legend which dates back to that time is that of a tunnel between the cellars at Groombridge Place and those of the nearby Crown Inn, although no such tunnel has ever been found.

 Groombridge Place has remained largely untouched since it was built over 350 years ago, and is now privately owned and not open to the public.
 You may visit the gardens for a fee.

 Groombridge Place was chosen to portray Longbourn in the 2005 film version of Pride & Prejudice, starring Keira Knightley and Matthew Macfadyen.
 It was chosen because it reflected the faded grandeur of a well to do family that had fallen on hard time.
 It depicts Longbourn at the time Jane Austen first penned Pride & Prejudice, then titled First Impressions, in 1796/7.
 The production company had to change the windows, build a duck bridge over the moat, and bring in the animals and mud for the outside shots of the courtyard.
 Thankfully the cast did not stay here, but were ferried to and from their luxury hotel to private Winnebago’s, which were parked of set in the quarry.

 Here are a few pictures of then and now.

 The scene where Mr Bennet (Donald Sutherland) tells Elizabeth she does not have to marry Mr Collins, is filmed at the same spot as where Mr Bingley practices his proposal to Jane on Mr Darcy.
 However, in the picture below you can see that this area has become neglected and overgrown.
-You can just about distinguish the line of the roof of the building and the same bent branch as in the above pictures.
+You can just about distinguish the roof line of the building behind and the same bent branch as in the above pictures.

 I hope you have enjoyed our comparison pictures of Longbourn 2005 ( Groombridge Place ) Our next post in this series will be about Rosings 1995 (Belton house)